The book

 Phase pinning, rupture and saturation

 Pinning traps a system in a rigid configuration.
 Rupture occurs when coherence fails and structure breaks apart.
 Saturation occurs when adaptive capacity is exhausted.
-These are natural endpoints of constrained evolution and underwrite breakdown, collapse and irreversible transitions across physical, biological and engineered systems.
+Within PDT, these behaviours represent natural outcomes of constrained phase evolution across physical, biological, and engineered systems.

 Phase saturation